stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 You may have noticed that this document changed since last time.
 I want to be very transparent about this.
-There were two major changes:
+There were three major changes:

-* I went from preferring GCM, to not preferring GCM, to finally dropping support for GCM.
+* After some debate and going back and forth between including GCM or not, it's now back again.
-  This is because I didn't know SSH doesn't encrypt the size field when using GCM.
+  The reason for dropping it was that SSH doesn't encrypt packet sizes when using GCM.
-  I have no idea why it does that.
+  The reason for bringing it back is that SSH does the same with any EtM algorithms.
+  There is no way around this unless you can live with chacha20-poly1305 only.
+  Also, the leaked documents don't sound like they can figure out the lengths or confirm presence of some things, more like straight up "send it to us and we'll decrypt it for you".
+  Wrapping SSH in a Tor hidden service will take care of any traffic analysis concerns.
 * I'm now allowing Encrypt-and-MAC algorithms with CTR ciphers as a last resort.
   I initially thought it was possible to use downgrade attacks, I now think it is not.
+* I disabled RSA because it inevitably uses SHA1.

 You can see the [full list of changes][changelog] on github.
 I promise not to use `git push -f`.